 Semi-products derived from plastics, in the form of pellets that are ready for final forming.
 They may contain fillers (such as talc), reinforcements (such as glass fibre), plastifiers and additives pre-mixed with a polymer.
 These pellets are melted, extruded or moulded, to manufacture objects.
 By definition, a compound is thermoplastic and the polymers most frequently used are PP, PE or PA.
 Compounding, therefore, is producing such compounds.

-Defined as the capacity of a material or structure to withstand loads tending to reduce its size i.e. tending to compress it.
+Compression strength is defined as the capacity of a material or structure to withstand loads tending to reduce its size i.e. tending to compress it.
+In composites, compressive failure is often triggered by microbuckling followed by kinking.

 Engineering theory shows that the flexural stiffness of any panel is proportional to the cube of its thickness.
 The purpose of a core in a composite laminate is therefore to increase the laminate’s stiffness by effectively ‘thickening’ it with a low-density material.
-This can provide a dramatic increase in stiffness for very little additional weight.
+This can provide a dramatic increase in flexural stiffness for very little additional weight.
+Composites containing a core material are often called sandwich composites.

-The toughening or hardening of a polymer material by cross-linking of polymer chains, brought about by heat, chemical additives, etc. Typically, thermoset resins require curing.
-The curing process has a stong influence on the final properties of the part.
+The hardening of a polymer material by crosslinking of polymer chains, brought about by heat, chemical additives, etc. The curing process has a stong influence on the final properties of thermoset composite parts.
+Curing is not needed for thermoplastic polymers, as they do not form crosslinks.

 Takes into account environmental aspects throughout the life cycle (from extraction of raw materials up to elimination as waste), starting with the design phase of a product (good or service), in order to improve the environmental performance and ensure that the service rendered is equivalent or superior.